OpenNebula/docs/source/integration/system_interfaces/api.rst

 The range can be used to retrieve a subset of the pool, from the 'start' to the 'end' ID.
 To retrieve the complete pool, use ``(-1, -1)``; to retrieve all the pool from a specific ID to the last one, use ``(<id>, -1)``, and to retrieve the first elements up to an ID, use ``(0, <id>)``.

+.. note:: The ACL rules do not apply to VNET reserveations in the same way as they do to normal VNETs and other objects.
+Read more in the :ref:`ACL documentation guide <manage_acl_vnet_reservations>`.

 Actions for Security Group Management
 ================================================================================